vubon/dart-totp/README.md

-# two_factor
+# Two Factor Prototype

-A new Flutter project.
+A simple prototype for two factor TOTP(Time Based One Time Password).

 ## Getting Started
 For help getting started with Flutter, view our online [documentation](https://flutter.io/).